portworx/lcfs/lcfs/README.md

 # export PKG_CONFIG_PATH-/usr/local/lib/pkgconfig
 ```

-Install tcmalloc or remove that from the Makefile.
+Install tcmalloc or remove it from the Makefile.

 On Ubuntu, run